ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+MEDICAL USE OF SALT.

+The Medical World says, in many cases of disor-
+dered stomach, a tabl ful of salt is a certain
+cure.
+In a violent internal pain termed colic, a tea-
+spoonful of salt dissolved in a pint of water, taken as
+soon as possible, with a short nap immediately after,
 is one of the most effectual and speedy remedies
 known.
 The same will relieve a person who seems
 almost dead from a Hes co Pog In an apoplec-